fryzjergda/DesiRNA/README.md

 - `*_random.csv`: A CSV file containing random sequences fitting compying to the desired structure.
 - `*_replicas.csv`: A CSV file containing information about the varius stats for each replica used in the simulation.
 - `*_traj.csv`: A CSV file containing the trajectory of the simulation.

+## Benchmark

+The benchmark files are organized into two main directories: `Eterna100V1_benchmark_results` and `Eterna100V1_inputs`.

+### Eterna100V1_benchmark_results

+This directory contains the results of the benchmark tests.
+The files include:

+- `Eterna100V1_1h_results.txt`: Results for the 1-hour benchmark test.
+- `Eterna100V1_1min_results.txt`: Results for the 1-minute benchmark test.
+- `Eterna100V1_24h_results.txt`: Results for the 24-hour benchmark test.
+- `Eterna100V1_all_results.txt`: Consolidated results for all benchmark tests.

+### Eterna100V1_inputs

+This directory contains the input files used for the benchmark tests.
+There are 100 individual text files (`eteV1_01.txt`, `eteV1_02.txt`, ..., `eteV1_100.txt`) that contain the structures of 100 Eterna benchmark puzzles.

+These files are organized in the same format as described in the [Input Files](#input-files) section.